Employee Structure

 We provide competitive remuneration as well as training and development opportunities for attracting and retaining professional talents.
 Additionally, we employ workers who are not employees to provide services and facilitate the execution of internal operations, such as deliver service in direct stores.

-We take human rights in the workplace seriously and we value workforce diversity.
-Diversity and inclusion are fundamental to our culture and core values.
-We have an unwavering commitment to diversity with the aim of making everyone feel a sense of belonging within our organization.
-We are committed to building a highly diverse community with talented professionals – a community filled with various perspectives, ideas, and backgrounds that contribute to a diverse and inclusive culture.
 TWM is an equal employment opportunity employer, and its application processes center on the principles of open and fair recruitment.
 Our diversity initiatives and strategies are designed to attract, develop, and advance the most talented individuals regardless of any dimension of diversity.
 Remuneration for candidates is evaluated according to their education, experiences, specialty and certification.
 There is no discrimination based on gender, sexual preference, age, marital status, race or disability in terms of remuneration, benefits, promotion, raises, term, training, working conditions and right to work.

-99.59% of employees are Han people.
-Most of emplpyees were between the ages of 31 to 50. (<30 years old : 13.0%;30-50 year old : 70.5%; >50 years old : 16.5%) Females comprised 49% and males comprised 51% of all employees.
-Females accounted for 49% of the positions in management, and we are on track to meet our target to 50% by 2025.
+At the end of 2023, TWM and its subsidiaries had 5,991 employees, all employees were locally hired.
+99.10% of employees are Han people.
+Most of emplpyees were between the ages of 31 to 50. (<30 years old : 15.9%;30-50 year old : 68.2%;>50 years old : 15.9%) Females comprised 48.4% and males comprised 51.6% of all employees.
+Females accounted for 48.0% of the positions in management (the slight decline in the indicator is due to workforce fluctuations), and we are on track to meet our target to 50% by 2025.
 By 2025, we aim to have 50% of women in all management positions.
-Females in junior management positions is 51.2%.
-Females in top management positions is 35.9%.
-According to the “Women in the workplace study 2022” conducted by McKinsey & Company and LeanIn.Org, the representation of women at (senior) vice president level is around 28~32%.
-The percentage of female executives in our company is higher compared to the percentage of women in senior leadership positions in the Women in the Workplace Study 2022.
+Females in junior management positions is 50.8%.
+Females in top management positions is 33.9%.
+According to the “Women in the workplace study 2023” conducted by McKinsey & Company and LeanIn.Org, the representation of women at (senior) vice president level is around 28~33%.
+The percentage of female executives in our company is higher compared to the percentage of women in senior leadership positions in the Women in the Workplace Study 2023.
 The higher percentage of female executives in our company demonstrates that our company values diversity and promotes female advancement in leadership roles.
 This is a positive sign that our company is committed to creating an inclusive and supportive work environment that offers equal opportunities for all employees, regardless of gender.
 By promoting gender diversity in leadership positions, our company can benefit from a wider range of perspectives and experiences, which can ultimately lead to improved decision-making and better business outcomes.
+Females in management positions in revenue-generating functions (e.g. sales) is 52.6%.
+Women in STEM-related positions is 16.2%.

-Females in management positions in revenue-generating functions (e.g. sales) is 56%.
-Women in STEM-related positions is 14.5%.
-Regarding the diversity of our workforce, we hired 19 indigenous employees, and the proportion is 0.32% of total employees.
+Regarding the diversity of our workforce, we hired 41 indigenous employees, and the proportion is 0.68% of total employees.
 The proportion is similar to our peer telecom company in Taiwan.
-(Chunghwa Telecom : 0.25%; Far EasTone: 0.68%) Females comprised 57.9% and males comprised 42.1% of all indigenous employees.
-Among all indigenous employees, 42.1% are in management positions.
-We redesign existing jobs to hire disabled persons, and the number of persons with disability hired was more than 1.6 times the statutory quota.
-(Statutory quota: 56; actual hire: 90)
+(Chunghwa Telecom : 0.29%; Far EasTone: 0.61%) We redesign existing jobs to hire disabled persons, and the number of persons with disability hired was more than 1.61 times the statutory quota.
+(Statutory quota: 57; actual hire: 92)

 There is no discrimination on the employment of local and indigenous employees.
 No incidents of child labor, forced labor, human rights violations, or discrimination has ever been reported in our company.
 When new employees are hired, they are given our employment contracts to review in advance.
 All employees are required to submit signed employment contracts when they come onboard to protect the rights of both parties.